kris-ai/blockchain-1/README_solutions.md

 # Running the impakkt Proof of Authority Blockchain

-The following explains how to load and run the impakkt Ethereum Blockchain. and send a test transaction on the network.
+The following explains how to start and run the impakkt Ethereum Blockchain.

-Make sure you use the package-list.txt included in the repo to create a new environment with the necessary packages installed.
-Open Terminal and run the following command:
+You can use the package-list.txt file included in the repository to create a new environment and install all the necessary packages using the following command in Terminal:

     conda create -n myenv --file package-list.txt

 ---